BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Price.md

 - Argues that Hutcheson’s belief in a moral sense requires him to reject realism and the metaphysical independence of morality.
 - oppose theological voluntarism.
 - An appeal to Scripture and reason seemed to many Dissenters — notably Price — to undermine the dogmas set out in the historic creeds, and in particular the doctrine of the Trinity
+- InPrice, the belief in intrinsic morality is separated from naturalism,